Five Star and Urban Waters Restoration Grant Program 2022 Request for Proposals

 Eligible and Ineligible Entities

-- Eligible applicants include non-profit 501(c) organizations, state government agencies, local governments, municipal governments, Indian tribes and educational institutions
+- Eligible applicants include non-profit 501(c) organizations, state government agencies, local governments, municipal governments, Tribal Governments and Organizations and educational institutions

 Ineligible Uses of Grant Funds